-- comply with relevant Treasurer's Instructions issued under section 41 of the Public Finance and Audit Act 1987, and relevant Australian Accounting Standards - are in accordance with the accounts and records of the Judicial Conduct Commissioner - present a true and fair view of the financial position of the Judicial Conduct Commissioner as at 30 June 2020 and the results of its operations and cash flows for the financial year.

-I certify that the internal controls employed by the Judicial Conduct Commissioner for the financial year over its financial reporting and its preparation of the general purpose financial statements have been effective throughout the reporting period.
+- financial statements of the Judicial Conduct Commissioner: - are in accordance with the accounts and records of the Judicial Conduct Commissioner; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the Judicial Conduct Commissioner, at the end of the financial year and the result of its operation and cash flows for the financial year. - internal controls employed by the Judicial Conduct Commissioner for the financial year over financial reporting and preparation of financial statements have been effective.